On compact K\"ahler manifold with strongly pseudo-effective tangent bundle

-Here the notion of strongly bigness is defined as follows. \stateparagraph {\bf Definition B.} {\it Let $E$ be a vector bundle over a compact K\"ahler manifold $X$. $E$ is said to be strongly big if there exist a K\"ahler current $T$ in the class of $c_1(\cO_{\P(E)}(1))$ such that the projection of the singular part $E_{+}(T)=\{\nu(T,x) >0\}$ does not cover $X$.
+Here the notion of strong bigness is defined as follows. \stateparagraph {\bf Definition B.} {\it Let $E$ be a vector bundle over a compact K\"ahler manifold $X$. $E$ is said to be strongly big if there exists a K\"ahler current $T$ in the class of $c_1(\cO_{\P(E)}(1))$ such that the projection of the singular part $E_{+}(T)=\{\nu(T,x) >0\}$ does not cover $X$.
 Here $\nu(T,x)$ is the Lelong number of $T$ at $x \in \P(E)$. }

 According to the knowledge of the author, this is first defined in \cite{Iwe} in a different form.
 In Section 3, we will prove that the two definitions are equivalent.